adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Fix get-graphuriinfo to correctly use pipeline
+* Fix gls /me/photo which seems to be broken by msa context uri under users?
+* Add custom list formats for graph service principal and application
+* fix invoke-graphmethod -uri ?
+* Uri parameter for new-graphobject?
+* Address default parameters on set-graphitem -- should -property and -value by required by name when objects are piped in?
+* Investigate SelectionSet formatting that handles heterogeneous types
 * Add auto-complete based on lastgraphitems
 * Add de-emphasis
 * Add favorites, cd to favorites defined in profile